 The Grave Robber’s Apprentice by Allan Stratton

 Our hero, Hans, is being raised by a grave-robber who found the baby Hans washed ashore.
 Hans must run away before he’s forced to become a real grave robber and he joins a young girl his age named Angela Gabriela von Schwanenberg who is escaping an evil archduke who wants her to become his next bride — a bride he will eventually kill.
 Hans must learn about his mysterious past and who is the hermit who helps them.
-It’s a fantastic adventure!
+It’s a fantastic middle grade adventure!

 Fer stumbles on a pond that leads to another world – a world of magic and danger.
 In this land, the beautifully glamoured MOr rules with fear and dark magic and Fer learns that her parents are dead.
 The kind heart and magical senses of Fer sees things are very wrong, and that she must try to put things right again.

-Oh, I loved this adventurous fantasy about a lonely orphan girl named Una Fairchild who is suddenly transported to the land of Story where she must figure out how to survive, why she is there, and what she’s supposed to do.
+Oh, I highly recommend this adventurous middle grade fantasy about a lonely orphan girl named Una Fairchild who is suddenly transported to the land of Story where she must figure out how to survive, why she is there, and what she’s supposed to do.
 In Story, kids learn how to be a book character – a Hero, a Sidekick, or a Villain.
 Una befriends a boy who is training to be a Hero and joins him in his classes.
 Before long, the two realize that something bad is happening in Story, and it’s up to them to discover what it is and who’s behind it.

 People call me the Freeway Gorilla.
 The Ape at Exit 8.
 The One and Only Ivan, Might Silverback.